 To calculate your execution odds objectively, consider these five critical pillars of execution success:

-- Strong vendors/partners.
+Strong vendors/partners.
 It is popular to outsource the aspects of a project that lie beyond our core competency.
 Yet with the benefits, like less overhead and sharper focus, come the risks that your partners won’t perform well.
 They often don’t.
 The ideal vendor/partner should need your project to succeed as much as you do, so they’ll fight through obstacles and strive to keep you happy.
 Ideally, they’ll have executed successfully in many similar projects and be financially and technically strong.
-Read an excellent case study on partnering best practices here.

-- Technical risk low.
+Technical risk low.
 Technology can be a great barrier to throw in front of competitors, assuming that we have surmounted the same barrier ourselves.
 It is easy to say, “We’ll figure it out—it’s easy”, but actually delivering on a technological breakthrough is seldom easy.
 Executive leadership must listen carefully to the concerns and opinions of those performing the technical work.
 CEOs with too strong a mindset can stifle truth from bubbling up; trust your technical experts to identify obstacles.
 Strong technical oversight is required to confirm the level of risk.
 Ultimately, testing is your final proof.
-Read this case study about how poorly assessing technical risk cost one company millions of dollars and months of delay.

 This specific case, the failed installation of a warehouse automation system by a $50M revenue clothing distributor, illustrates a number of these five critical pillars of execution success.
 An executive with no systems integration experience took charge of installing the system, with the help of the firm’s in house programmer (an un-proven team).
 They didn’t want to spend money on outside experts: the firm was tight on cash, having just acquired another firm and bought a new building for their headquarters (insufficient budget).
 They decided not to run parallel systems since they were making the change just in time for the peak season (unproven, unwise processes).
 Not surprisingly, the cutover was a month late and still failed, triggering massive shipping delays, a pile-up of excess inventory, a list of angry customers who refused to pay, millions of dollar in losses and a full-blown liquidity crisis.
 The firm barely survived.